^

 Medical expert of the article

 There is no generally accepted classification of chronic duodenitis.
-Based on the work of V. Kh.
+Based on the works of V. Kh.
 Vasilenko, A. L. Grebenev (1981), V. G. Avdeev (1996), P. Ya.
-Grigoriev, A. V. Yakovenko (1997), it is possible to classify chronic duodenitis in the following way.
+Grigorieva, A. V. Yakovenko (1997), chronic duodenitis can be classified as follows.

 1. Etiology: